Student Financial Assistance

 How does the Financial Aid Office make award notification?

-Students who complete the verification process are mailed an award letter.
-If there are changes to the ISIR, the student will receive a revised award letter by mail.
+Students who complete the verification process are emailed an award letter.
+If there are changes to the ISIR, the student will receive a revised award letter by email.

 Check Unmet Requirement Status